top of page

 "I borrowed my dad’s Pentax camera and photographed the Grateful Dead for the first time.
 I took 2 or 3 photos of the Deadheads in the audience.
 I didn’t know it at the moment, but this would be the very beginning of my lifelong quest to document the modern day hippie tribe."

-Shot on film across twenty years—from parking lots in the late ’70s to the bittersweet final tours toward the mid-’90s—Deadheads is akin to a family album.
-The grain and haze of analog film feel right here; memory itself seems to seep from the negatives.
-Blakesberg isn’t chasing perfection.
-He’s chasing spirit—the stoney smile under a tie-dyed bandana, the spontaneous ritual of strangers dancing in time.
+Shot on film over the course of twenty years, from parking lots in the late ’70s to the bittersweet final tours toward the mid-’90s, Deadheads is less a concert chronicle and more akin to a family album.
+The grain and haze of analog film feel right as Blakesberg isn’t chasing polish or technical perfection.
+Instead, the book is closer to a visual ethnography, assembled with the same devotion and patchwork energy that powered the parking-lot bazaars outside every show.

-Blakesberg’s volume will particularly resonate with those members of the traveling carnival who chased sound and song from venue to venue.
-As one who eclipsed the 100-show mark during this stretch, I found myself seeking familiar faces amongst the shots at sacred 1980s spaces like the Frost, Henry J Kaiser Auditorium, Greek Theater or Alpine Valley Amphitheater.
+Co-curated with his daughter Ricki, Blakesberg’s volume will particularly resonate with those members of the traveling carnival who chased sound and song from venue to venue.
+As one who eclipsed the 100-show mark during this stretch, I found myself scanning pages for familiar faces amongst the shots at sacred 1980s spaces like the Frost, Kaiser, Greek or Alpine Valley.

 “With no technology yet invented, we found our way, made human connections, figured out our fashion vibe and lived to tell the story.”

-Check Prices | ||
+Check Prices

--- Winding south along a fog-soaked Pacific coast, I was involved in a head-on crash en route to Laguna Seca when a car drifted into our lane.
+Thirty-five years later, thanks to Glenn Davis for cueing this up.
+Winding south along a fog-soaked Pacific coast, I was involved in a head-on crash en route to Laguna Seca when a car drifted into our lane.
 Two friends suffered terrible injuries.
 We were lucky to survive.
 The months that followed were a haze of pain, PT and recurring nightmares.
-I usually tracked every show and devoured every tape, but after the accident I couldn’t bring myself to think about the Laguna Seca run – much less listen to it.
+I usually tracked every show and devoured every tape, but after the accident I couldn’t stomach the idea of listening to the run.

 Comments